playfultechnology/audio-guestbook/README.md

 * download the following library, unzip it and put it into your local Arduino folder (on my computer, the local Arduino folder is: "C:/Users/DD4WH/Documents/Arduino/libraries/"): https://github.com/KurtE/MTP_Teensy
 * compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz" (this can save about 70% of battery power)

-Do not forget that your greeting message has to be recorded as a wav file with a sample rate of 44.1ksps, otherwise it is not played by the Teensy audio library
+The greeting message is now recorded on the telephone itself.
+If there is no greeting message on the SD card (which you will see, if you plug the phone into your computer), you will hear a two-tone-beep and after that you can record the greeting message, which will from then on be played whenever you lift the handheld.
+If you want to change an existing greeting message, just rename the greeting to something like "greeting_old.wav" or just delete it.
+After that, the telephone will again play the two-tone beep and you can record your greeting message again.

-**Modifications by DD4WH, August 1st, 2022:**
+**Modifications by DD4WH, August 15th, 2022:**
 * recordings are now saved as WAV files
 * recordings on the SD card can be accessed via USB, no more need to take out the SD card
+* possibility to record the greeting message on the telephone itself
-* code modifications for a telephone with closing contact as the handheld is being lifted
+* easy-to-use compile switch to account for telephone with closing or opening contact as the handheld is being lifted
 * playback only plays the very last recorded file, not ALL the files ever recorded
 * does not play the greeting message again when you want to listen to your recordings
 * some bugfixes and warnings eliminated